Name: Timothy Bussey

 What advice would you give to current UConn graduate students who are looking to go on the same path?

 For graduate students who are looking to go into a student affairs role, Timothy advises students to seek out experiences that will allow them to hone their skills and ensure they will be a competitive candidate on the job market.
 He also advises students to seek out a diverse mentorship network of people who can provide different types of both academic and experiential support.
-Lastly, Timothy advises students to visit the CCD early and often.
-Graduate students may not always be aware of the fantastic resources that the CCD has for the graduate and post-doctoral community, but he wants them to realize that the CCD does provide a number of resources specific to the graduate community here at UConn, which can help keep them stay competitive on the job market.
+Lastly, Timothy advises students to visit the Center for Career Development early and often.
+Graduate students may not always be aware of the fantastic resources that the Center for Career Development has for the graduate and post-doctoral community, but he wants them to realize that the Center for Career Development does provide a number of resources specific to the graduate community here at UConn, which can help keep them stay competitive on the job market.

 What do you know now about graduate school that you wished you knew before entering?